-Whether you’re back to ironing work shirts or finding the perfect winter dress, your summer holiday probably seems like little more than a dream and, with it, the promise of escape and freedom.
+Whether you’re back to ironing work shirts or finding the perfect winter dress, your summer vacation, or perhaps the end of year holidays probably seems like little more than a dream and, with it, the promise of escape and freedom.
 It’s back on the treadmill of work, play and sleep.
-These days, even rest is programmed, timed and rationalised.
+These days, even rest is programmed, timed, and rationalized.
 It’s the same story every year, however.
 As you walk through the office door, you suddenly feel the need for another holiday.
 Is a two-week break no longer enough to recharge your batteries?
 What if alternating periods of intense activity with long holidays is actually a bad idea?
-Dr Albert Moukheiber is a neuroscientist, clinical psychologist and Welcome to the Jungle Lab expert.
+Dr. Albert Moukheiber is a neuroscientist, clinical psychologist, and Welcome to the Jungle Lab expert.
 Here he explains why the post-holiday blues are what happens when our social clocks are totally out of sync with nature.

 Employees report feeling very depressed when they return from their summer holidays.
 Is this cause for concern?
 Or just part of life?